-After logging into Vimeo, click on Videos located at the top of the page.
+After logging into Vimeo, click on Library located on the left side of the page.

 If you have also downloaded subtitles in addition to your English captions, repeat this step until all captions and subtitles you want to associate with this video have been added.

 Click the Blue Slider to activate the captions and whichever subtitles you want to be activated.

 Click the highlighted button for change any settings needed with the caption and subtitle files

 See more information regarding translation services available directly from your 3Play Media account.

 Once your captions and subtitles are saved, on the right you will see the preview of your video, and clicking on the CC button, in the bottom right-hand side corner of the Vimeo player, will turn the captions and subtitles on.